Modeling Rising Equity Glide paths in early retirement

 Figure 6 (Comparison of the different portfolios with a 3.25% SWR rather than a 3.5%)

-As seen above, if SORR arrives at year 1 or 11, none of the portfolios survive.
-With low assumed rates of return for stocks and bonds, Glide20 does a bit better than 60/40, except with SORR arrives at year 11.
+As seen above, none of the portfolios survive if SORR arrives at year 1 or 11.
+With low assumed rates of return for stocks and bonds, Glide20 does a bit better than 60/40, except with SORR arriving at year 11.
 Even a 3.25% rate can’t save a 60-year portfolio against SORR with long-term low assumed rates of return.
 Remember that 3.25% is the safe withdrawal rate for early retirement rather than 4%.

 Lesions Learned from Different Models of Rising Equity Glide Paths

 In addition, returns matter.
-In this scenario, assumed 7% stock/3.5% bond returns failed miserably for all portfolios with a 3.5% rate of withdrawal, and a 3.25% rate didn’t help this much.
+In this scenario, assumed 7% stock/3.5% bond returns failed miserably for all portfolios with a 3.5% withdrawal rate, and a 3.25% rate didn’t help this much.
 However, all portfolios did much better when returns were assumed to be 9% for stocks and 5% for bonds.
-As we know, small changes over significant periods result in considerable improvements in outcome.
+As we know, small changes over significant periods result in considerable improvements in outcomes.

 In this scenario, both Glide10 and Glide20 beat a fixed 60/40 portfolio.